 For this exercise, lie down on your back with the resistance band wrapped around the upper thighs.
 Reach the legs up toward the ceiling and then lower down to a 45-degree angle.
 From there, open the legs as wide as the shoulders, feeling the outer hips working against the resistance of the band, and then close the legs back together.
-Repeat this 10 times, making sure to pull the naval in towards the spine and press the low back into the ground.
+Repeat this 10 times, making sure to pull the naval in toward the spine and press the low back into the ground.

 Now it’s time to swap bands.
 Move on to the longer band with handles to work the arms and back.

 Hold one handle in each hand and step on the center of the band with both feet hips-distance apart.
 Slightly bend your knees and pull your abs in.
-Keeping your upper arms glued to your sides, pull the band up towards your shoulders into a bicep curl, then release back to the starting position.
+Keeping your upper arms glued to your sides, pull the band up toward your shoulders into a bicep curl, then release back to the starting position.
 Repeat 10 times.

 Bent over reverse fly

 This exercise targets the upper back.
 Hold one handle in each hand and step one foot forward and the other foot back behind you into a high lunge.
-Anchor the band under your front foot, Bend the front knee at almost a 90-degree angle and keep a slight bend in the back knee as well.
-Hinge at your waist, leaning forward to a 45-degree angle, and let your arms reach down towards the floor.
+Anchor the band under your front foot.
+Bend the front knee at almost a 90-degree angle and keep a slight bend in the back knee as well.
+Hinge at your waist, leaning forward to a 45-degree angle, and let your arms reach down toward the floor.
 Squeeze your shoulder blades together, pulling the band out to the sides as high as your shoulders.
 Return to the starting position.
 Repeat 10 times.

 Start in the same position as the last exercise, with one foot forward, standing on top of the band, and the other foot back behind you.
 Switch your grip, grabbing the handles from underneath so that your palms are facing forward, away from you.
 Hold the handles at shoulders height.
 Press the band up over your head, extending both arms fully.
 Release back down to the starting position and repeat 10 times.

 Horizontal rear delt flys